quicwg/base-drafts/draft-ietf-quic-http.md

 new definitions of existing protocol elements is likely to be more effective.

-This document does not mandate a specific method for negotiating the use of an extension but notes that a setting ({{settings-parameters}}) could be used for that purpose.
+This document does not mandate a specific method for negotiating the use of an extension, but it notes that a setting ({{settings-parameters}}) could be used for that purpose.
 If both peers set a value that indicates willingness to use the extension, then the extension can be used.
 If a setting is used for extension negotiation, the default value MUST be defined in such a fashion that the extension is disabled if the setting is omitted.

 # Security Considerations